 California Title Loan Lending Laws

-As with any loan offer, you should first understand the laws and regulations that regulate your lender.
+As with any loan offer, you should understand the regulations secured lenders must follow within the state.
 By making yourself aware of the state laws in California, you can better understand the current limits and fees that apply to licensed lenders.
-Our goal at California Title Loans is to provide you with the most up-to-date CA title loan regulations.
+Our goal at California Title Loans is to provide you with the most up-to-date title loan regulations.

-The California State Assembly has passed AB 539, the Fair Access To Credit Act.
-This bill was signed by the Governor late in 2019 and was fully implemented across the state in January 2020.
-This law sets interest rate caps on all loans between $2,500 and $10,000.
-This includes installment loans, payday loans, and title loans.
-These new rules have brought about big changes in California as many large lenders have limited the loans they provide.
+Assembly Bill 539, The Fair Access to Credit Act, was passed a few years ago, and this ACT severely limited the interest rates lenders could charge within California.
+The governor signed this bill late in 2019 and fully implemented it across the state in January 2020.
+This law established interest rate caps for all loans of $2,500 to $10,000, including installment loans, payday loans, and title loans.
+These new rules have brought about big changes in California, as many large lenders have limited the loans they provide.

 What To Know About Title Loan Requirements & Regulations In CA

 California does not have specific title loan requirements when compared to other states.
 That means they fall under the restrictions already in place for payday and installment loans.
-With most cash advances, you will have small loan amounts as they're unsecured forms of borrowing.
-An online title loan is provided for thousands of dollars as a vehicle's pink slip is collateral for the loan.
 There are no specific details or breakdowns for what kind of car a lender will accept.
-However, most lenders prefer vehicles that are under ten years old with less than 125,000 miles.
+However, most lenders prefer vehicles under ten years old with less than 125,000 miles.
+Besides that, the vehicle must be entirely paid off with a title showing you as the sole owner.
+A good rule of thumb when determining the title loan value of a car is that it needs to be worth at least double the amount of money you're looking to borrow.

 Many of the largest online title loan companies will use the car's current resale value to determine a finance amount.
 If it’s a vintage car, the regular rules may not apply.
 California title loan laws don’t specify what creditors may require for collateral or underwriting.
 This lack of stipulations allows creditors to create rules according to their preferences.
 This can be viewed in different ways.
 However, it often provides more flexibility with finance terms and loan length.